LautaroMartVillalba/L-Boot-API/README.md

 }
 ```

+# Partitions
+Are named with: prefix "part_", partitioned entity's name, partition column, and partition data.

+'part_entity_column_data'

 # Dependencies
 ### Spring Security
 Add and manage the project security configuration.
 ### Spring JPA
 Connect and persist in a DataBase.
 ### Spring Web
-Suport to web creation.
+Support to web creation.
 ### Lombok
 Simplify and economize repetitive code.
-### PostgreSQL
+### PostgresSQL
-Connect with a PostgreSQL DataBase.
+Connect with a PostgresSQL DataBase.
 ### FlyWay
 Manage changes in new DataBase Versions.